flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 - \link qhalf \endlink This is the square root model error covariance matrix \f$Q^{\frac{1}{2}}\f$

 - \link solve_hqht_plus_r \endlink This is a linear solve with the matrix \f$(HQH^T+R)\f$

+- \link dist_st_ob \endlink This specifies the distance between a an element of the state vector and an element of the observation vector

 Not all of these subroutines will be required for each filtering method you wish to use, so it may be advantageous to only implement the necessary ones.